When can we go on a cruise again? - KION546

 “Guests will need to provide proof of vaccination before embarkation and must have received both doses of the vaccine if recommended by the manufacturer by that timeline,” a statement from Crystal Cruises says.

-Royal Caribbean’s plans for Odyssey of the Seas’ Israel voyage further cements the notion that vaccinations will be the key to unlocking the industry.
+Royal Caribbean’s plans for Odyssey of the Seas’ Israel voyage and Celebrity Millennium’s Caribbean itinerary further cements the notion that vaccinations will be the key to unlocking the industry.

 It’s not clear how travelers will prove that they’ve been vaccinated, although Israel has been trialling a green pass system that allows vaccinated Israelis entry into restaurants or theaters.